heeplr/rpi-cookstrap/README.md

 ## Plugins

 Plugins are run sequentially.
-Execution order matters, so e.g. download plugins need always to run first.
-They are defined by the RPI_BOOTSTRAP_PLUGINS config variable in bootstrap.cfg
+Execution order matters, so e.g. download plugins always need to run first.
+They are defined by the **RPI_BOOTSTRAP_PLUGINS** config variable in bootstrap.cfg

-Say you want to run the "raspbian_download" to download the image and configure wireless networking using the "wifi" plugin afterwards.
+Say you want to run the "raspbian_download" plugin to download the image and configure wireless networking using the "wifi" plugin afterwards.
 You would set: ```RPI_BOOTSTRAP_PLUGINS=( "raspbian_download" "wifi" )```

-Plugins reside in RPI_PLUGINDIR (default: "./bootstrap-plugins").
+Plugins reside in **RPI_PLUGINDIR**.
 They all provide a set of functions prefixed by rpi_ and their name:

-* *_prerun() - runs before anything is done (before download etc.) Will halt execution when failing
+* *_prerun() - runs before anything is done (before download etc.) Will halt execution when failing.
 * *_run() - execute main plugin task.
-Will also halt exection when failing
+Will also halt execution when failing.

 So a plugin named "foo" would define functions "rpi_foo_prerun" and "rpi_foo_run".